mlee091/sponge/writeups/assn2.md

 My student ID (numeric): 49004702

-This assignment took me about [n] hours to do (including the time on studying, designing, and writing the code).
+This assignment took me about 4 hours to do (including the time on studying, designing, and writing the code).

 If you used any part of best-submission codes, specify all the best-submission numbers that you used (e.g., 1, 2): []